SquarePenguin101/www.squarepenguin.co.uk/content/wiki/slackware.md

 		perl-MP3-Info
 		get_iplayer

+	The above ffmpeg options are the minimum for get_iplayer.
 If you require additional options for ffmpeg, adjust the queuefile options accordingly.
 See:

 	<http://slackbuilds.org/repository/14.1/multimedia/ffmpeg/>

+3. Install Build Dependencies

-	#### Salix
+    #### Salix only

-	As root, create a sbopkg queuefile at this location:

-	`/var/lib/sbopkg/queues/get_iplayer-salix.sqf`

-	The file contents should be **exactly** as shown below (the order is important):

-		id3lib
-		id3v2
-		perl-http-date
-		perl-file-listing
-		perl-IO-HTML
-		perl-encode-locale
-		perl-html-tagset
-		perl-html-parser
-		perl-lwp-mediatypes
-		perl-http-message
-		perl-http-cookies
-		perl-http-daemon
-		perl-http-negotiate
-		perl-net-http
-		perl-www-robotrules
-		libwww-perl
-		perl-digest-sha1
-		perl-digest-hmac
-		perl-Authen-SASL
-		Net-SSLeay
-		perl-Net-LibIDN
-		perl-IO-Socket-SSL
-		perl-Net-SMTP-SSL
-		perl-MP3-Info
-		get_iplayer
+    Install some ffmpeg build dependencies that are already installed by default with Slackware:

+        sudo slapt-get --install yasm libssh tetex
+        # load $PATH changes before running sbopkg
+        source /etc/profile

 3. Install get_iplayer and dependencies with queuefile

-	#### Slackware

 	Run this command:

+        # Slackware
         sbopkg -i get_iplayer-full
+        # Salix
+        sudo sbopkg -i get_iplayer-full

-	When prompted to confirm the queuefile options for ffmpeg (RTMP=yes FAAC=yes XVID=yes), enter **q** to accept.
+	When prompted to confirm the queuefile options for ffmpeg (LAME=yes X264=yes XVID=yes), enter **q** to accept.
 All packages will then be downloaded, built and installed.

-	#### Salix

-	Run this command:

-        sudo sbopkg -i get_iplayer-salix

-	The principal difference between the Slackware and Salix installations is that the Salix build of ffmpeg will be linked with  more external libraries but will not be linked with the FAAC codec library.
-As mentioned above, you can change the options for building ffmpeg in Slackware  Either build will support all the formats necessary for get_iplayer.

 4. Install AtomicParsley